klenin/cats-main/CodingStyle.md

 * Code lines SHOULD be shorter than 100 characters.
 * When a statement is split into several lines, split position SHOULD be after the operator of the lowest possible priority.
 Exception: if a line is split at the position of low-priority logical operator (`and`, `or`), such operator MUST go on the new line.
 * Semicolon MUST NOT have space on the left and SHOULD be followed by either a comment or end of line.
-* Single-statement subroutines SHOULD omit trailing semicolon.
-* Subroutines SHOULD omit the `return` keyword in the final statement.

 ## Statements and blocks
 * There SHOULD be no more than one statement per line.